Insulin Resistance: 10 Ways To Stabilize Blood Sugar

 Alzheimer’s Disease: Type III Diabetes

 It’s been known in the medical and scientific community that type II diabetes can increase your risk of Alzheimer’s disease.
 However, there are recent developments regarding a new form of diabetes, type III diabetes which is directly linked to Alzheimer’s.
 An increasing number of researchers now call Alzheimer’s disease type III diabetes.
-Research has shown that insulin resistance is one of the main reasons behind memory loss and dementia that can lead to Alzheimer’s disease (4).
+Research has shown that insulin resistance is one of the main reasons behind memory loss and dementia which can lead to Alzheimer’s disease (4).

 However, cognitive decline takes a long time to develop, and diabetes doesn’t happen overnight either.
 The good news is that through appropriate dietary and lifestyle choices, diabetes and cognitive decline can both be prevented (4, 20, 21, 22, 23).